bloomberg/chromium.bb/chrome/test/chromedriver/README.txt

 ChromeDriver is shipped separately from Chrome.
 It controls Chrome out of process through DevTools (WebKit Inspector).
 ChromeDriver is a shared library which exports a few functions for executing WebDriver-standard commands, which are packaged in JSON.
-The WebDriver open source project maintains clients in various languages which eventually will be able to load this shared library.
-There's a small patch that can be applied to the open source WebDriver Java client to make it work with ChromeDriver.

-For internal use, a custom python client for ChromeDriver is available in chromedriver.py, which works for desktop (win/mac/linux).
+For internal use, a custom python client for ChromeDriver is available in chromedriver.py, which works on desktop (win/mac/linux) with the shared library ChromeDriver.

-ChromeDriver runs commands on the same thread that calls ExecuteCommand.
+The ChromeDriver shared library runs commands on the same thread that calls ExecuteCommand.
 It doesn't create any additional threads except for the IO thread.
 The IO thread is used to keep reading incoming data from Chrome in the background.

+ChromeDriver is also available as a standalone server executable which communicates via the WebDriver JSON wire protocol.
+This can be used with the open source WebDriver client libraries.

 =====Testing=====
 There are 4 test suites for verifying ChromeDriver's correctness: